grafana/grafana/docs/sources/alerting/unified-alerting/notification-policies.md

 Grouping is a new and key concept of Grafana alerting that categorizes alert notifications of similar nature into a single funnel.
 This allows you to properly route alert notifications during larger outages when many parts of a system fail at once causing a high number of alerts to fire simultaneously.

-As an example:

-> You have 100 services connected to a database on different environments.
-These services are differentiated by a label `env=environmentname`.
-An alert rule is in place to monitor whether your services can reach the database named `alertname=DatabaseUnreachable`. </br></br>
+For example, suppose you have 100 services connected to a database in different environments.
+These services are differentiated by the label `env=environmentname`.
+An alert rule is in place to monitor whether your services can reach the database named `alertname=DatabaseUnreachable`.

-> When a network partition occurs, half of your services can no longer reach the database and as a result 50 different alerts (assuming half of your services) are fired.
+When a network partition occurs, half of your services can no longer reach the database.
+As a result, 50 different alerts (assuming half of your services) are fired.
+For this situation, you want to receive a single-page notification (as opposed to 50) with a list of the environments that are affected.
 When the above scenario occurs, you typically only want to receive a single page (as opposed to 50) with a list of the environments that are affected.

 You can configure grouping to be `group_by: [alertname]` (take note that the `env` label is omitted).
 With this configuration in place, Grafana sends a single compact notification that has all the affected environments for this alert rule.